 4. Sip beer as you watch planes get high

-After dabbling in some shopping delights I still had time to kill and when you’re at the Satellite Terminal, you wouldn’t mind waiting some more to get a lay of the land.
-The Bubbles Bar is worh trying out.
+After dabbling in some shopping delights, I still had time to kill, and when you’re at the Satellite Terminal, you wouldn’t mind waiting some more to get a lay of the land.
+The Bubbles Bar is worth trying out.
 It’s a wide expanse of sitting spaces facing the Aircraft parking bays.
-Simply settle down with your favorite brew and stare into the horizon as the Boeings and Airbuses of the world make their way into the clouds.
+Settle down with your favorite brew and stare into the horizon as the Boeings and Airbuses of the world make their way into the clouds.
 It’s so huge that it swallowed some waiting areas in airports I have been to.

 3. VIP Wing: The premium within the premium

-Just when you think that opulence couldn’t get better the VIP Wing rolls into view.
+Just when you think that opulence couldn’t get better, the VIP Wing rolls into view.
 This 1,700 square meter expanse accommodates spacious rooms across the southern part of Terminal 1.
-This area is open to passengers at a fee, irrespective of which class they are travelling in.
+This area is open to passengers at a fee, irrespective of which class they are traveling in.
 Guests are carted around in chauffeured limos from the lounge area to their airplane.
-An army of multilingual support staff are stationed around the area and help VIP guests with immigration support, check-in, baggage-handling, tax refund and customs clearance concerns while guests relax.
-The VIP Wing has its own open-air garden, buffet and bar, exclusive shower facilities, a multi-faith prayer room and cigar lounge.
+An army of multilingual support staff is stationed around the area.
+It helps VIP guests with immigration support, check-in, baggage-handling, tax refund, and customs clearance concerns while guests relax.
+The VIP Wing has its own open-air garden, buffet and bar, exclusive shower facilities, a multi-faith prayer room, and cigar lounge.

 2. Really cool, autonomous Infogates

 Why depend on the human inefficiencies if you can have the customer support part completely automated?
-When we said that the airport was a blend of the classic German style and modern amenities, these cool Infogates were what we were referring to.
-These cool kiosks are all across the airport and help you with a number of language options to connect with a customer care representative via Web cam who can further resolve your problem.
-He or she can leverage the kiosks to remotely print out instructions for you!
+When we said that the airport was a blend of the classic German-style and modern amenities, these cool Infogates were what we were referring to.
+These cool kiosks are all across the airport and help you with several language options to connect with a customer care representative via Webcam who can further resolve your problem.
+He or she can leverage the kiosks to print out instructions for you remotely!
 How cool is that?

-These were my five top favorite things about the swanky airport.
-While it would be a sin not to mention the Christmas winter market, ice-skating rink, sports and automobile exhibitions, 154 stores to shop from, activities for children, an entire Kindergarten like facility, and a score of goodies that makes this among the top three airports in the world.
+These were my five top favorite things about swanky airport.
+While it would be a sin not to mention the Christmas winter market, ice-skating rink, sports and automobile exhibitions, 154 stores to shop from, activities for children, an entire Kindergarten facility, and a score of goodies make this among the top three airports in the world.
 I strongly feel that this is one terminal that makes the journey a tad more exciting than the destination.

 1. It’s got an outdoor brewery of its own!

 The Munich airport is known for its Airbräu brewery that opened up in 1999.
-It is known for three kinds of beer, namely the Fliegerquell, a bitter lager, the wheat beer “Kumulus” and the more recent “Jetstream” pilsner.
-The prices are surprisingly low in relation to the extravagant venue they are served at.
-The brewery is open from 8 am to 1 am every day and master brewer, René Jacobsen, will take you through a tour if it’s your lucky day.
+It is known for three kinds of beer, namely the Fliegerquell, a bitter lager, the wheat beer “Kumulus,” and the more recent “Jetstream” pilsner.
+The prices are surprisingly low about the extravagant venue they are served at.
+The brewery is open from 8 am to 1 am every day, and master brewer, René Jacobsen, will take you on a tour if it’s your lucky day.
 Just being the only airport brewery wasn’t enough.
-It has been awarded as a gold-medal winning one for the last four years!
+It has been awarded as a gold-medal-winning one for the last four years!